This post is also available in: Dutch

 Basilica San Michele in Foro in Lucca

 Another church in Lucca!
 What makes this church special are the five layers (galleries) at the front.
 You will discover all kinds of styles, shapes, and lots of marble – everything is made out of marble.
-You can visit the basilica for free.
+Visiting the basilica is free of charge.

 Google Maps locatie